trishume/trishume.github.com/_posts/2019-07-14-a-tour-of-metaprogramming-models-for-generics.md

 ### Syntax tree macros

 Some languages do take the step further and offer facilities for consuming and producing Abstract Syntax Tree (AST) types in macros written in the language.
-Examples of this include [Template Haskell](https://wiki.haskell.org/A_practical_Template_Haskell_Tutorial), [Nim macros](https://nim-lang.org/docs/tut3.html) and [OCaml PPX](http://ocamllabs.io/doc/ppx.html).
+Examples of this include [Template Haskell](https://wiki.haskell.org/A_practical_Template_Haskell_Tutorial), [Nim macros](https://nim-lang.org/docs/tut3.html), [OCaml PPX](http://ocamllabs.io/doc/ppx.html) and nearly all [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language))s.

 One problem with AST macros is that you don't want to require users to learn a bunch of functions for constructing AST types as well as the base languages.
-All three languages I mention solve this by having some form of "quote" primitive where you provide a fragment of code in the language and it returns the syntax tree.
+The Lisp family of languages address this by making the syntax and the AST structure very simple with a very direct correspondence, but constructing the structures can still be tedious.
+Thus, all the languages I mention have some form of "quote" primitive where you provide a fragment of code in the language and it returns the syntax tree.
 These quote primitives also have a way to splice syntax tree values in like string interpolation.
 Here's an example in Template Haskell:

 ```haskell
 -- using AST construction functions